unicode-org/icu4x/components/timezone/README.md

 In ICU4X, a [formattable time zone](CustomTimeZone) consists of four different fields:

-1. The offset from GMT
+1. The offset from UTC
 2. The time zone ID
 3. The metazone ID
 4. The zone variant, representing concepts such as Standard, Summer, Daylight, and Ramadan time

-### GMT Offset
+### UTC Offset

-The GMT offset precisely states the time difference between the time zone in question and Greenwich Mean Time (GMT) or Coordinated Universal Time (UTC).
+The UTC offset precisely states the time difference between the time zone in question and Coordinated Universal Time (UTC).

-In localized strings, it is often rendered as "GMT-6", meaning 6 hours less than GMT.
+In localized strings, it is often rendered as "UTC-6", meaning 6 hours less than UTC (some locales use the term "GMT" instead of "UTC").

 ### Time Zone